Rami-Sabbagh/OurMarks/README.md

 import * as fs from 'fs';
 import * as path from 'path';

+import { getDocument } from 'pdfjs-dist/legacy/build/pdf';
-import { loadAndExtractMarksFromDocument } from 'ourmarks';
+import { extractMarksFromDocument } from 'ourmarks';

 // Read the document's data
 const TARGET_DOCUMENT = path.resolve(__dirname, './documents/1617010032_programming 3 -2-f1-2021.pdf');